scalacenter/course-management-tools/docs/reference-cmta.md

 #### Description

 Apply the state of a linearized repository to its corresponding main repository.
-Before performing its task, de delinearization command will check that the liinearized repository and the main repository "match", i.e. they should have the same number of exercises, with matching exercise names.
+Before performing its task, the delinearization command will check that the linearized repository and the main repository "match", i.e. they should have the same number of exercises, with matching exercise names.

 ### cmta dib